 What does a yeast infection look like?

-When it comes to physical signs, the symptoms of a yeast infection can be vague enough that they can overlap with other vaginal conditions including share similar physical symptoms to bacterial vaginosis, cytolytic vaginosis, genital herpes, and certain vulvar conditions including vulvar lichen sclerosus, vulvar lichen planus, and contact dermatitis
+When it comes to physical signs, the symptoms of a yeast infection can be vague enough to overlap with other vaginal conditions, including bacterial vaginosis (BV), cytolytic vaginosis (CV), genital herpes, and certain vulvar conditions such as vulvar lichen sclerosus, vulvar lichen planus, and contact dermatitis.

 What does a yeast infection look like with pictures?

 One of the most frustrating things about Googling vaginal symptoms is that it’s hard to produce an image of discharge or a description of an odor that encompasses everyone’s unique vaginal symptoms.
-Everything from the severity of an infection to lighting and underwear color can affect the way something like “yeast infection discharge” looks in a picture.
-The best way to figure out if you have a yeast infection is to actually test for it!
+Everything from the severity of an infection to lighting and the color of underwear can affect how something like “yeast infection discharge” looks in a picture.
+The best way to figure out if you have a vaginal yeast infection is to actually test for it.

 What does a yeast infection feel like?